 Going to University offers a lot of benefits.
 These benefits are of course widely accepted in our society.
 Education is at the heart of how our society functions.
 It is who you get to meet, which friends you make, what skills you end up learning, and of course, the diploma.
 However, the best advice I got at school involved none of these.

 The professor was rather cynical.
 It was the first class, and the first thing he said was: “Look around you.
 80% of you will fail this class.”
 I’m not sure who celebrates this kind of nonsense, but that’s what happened.
 Having said that, there was something important he would later say that was going to stick with me.

 Towards the end of the semester, we were all presenting how we would plan to execute our entrepreneurial idea and apply the different technology techniques we had learned.
 One of the teams was explaining their plan to implement something related to Air Conditioning units.
 The professor asked them to pause while he checked the slide.
 He then said: “I worked for 15 years at a company that built AC units.”
 Uh-oh.
 He asked them where they got some of the information from.
 They thought about it for a moment and said they just made some assumptions about some AC metrics.
 To which he replied:

 “Assumptions are the mother of all foolishness.”

 Assumptions have all sorts of pitfalls.
-Consider more mundane situations like, assuming that when you most need it, money will come in a timely fashion, no additional bills coming in, there will be no traffic, someone will show up on time, or that something or someone you have been relying on will continue.
+Consider more mundane situations like: assuming that when you most need it, money will come in a timely fashion, no additional bills will be coming in, there will be no traffic, someone will show up on time, or that something or someone you have been relying on will continue to show up.
 Assumptions are the mother of all foolishness because there’s no upside.
-They are full of risks.
-They’re full of problems.
+They are full of dormant risks.
+Assumptions are complacency in disguise.
 So what can we do about it?